j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 Users can upload custom database files.
 The files must be in CSV format.
 A 'Sample' header must be present, but custom marker names may be used.
 Note that to score `Amelogenin` using the option provided, there must be a `Amelogenin` header in the uploaded file.

 ---

-# Within File Query

-For batch samples entered in the **Within File Query** tab, `STRprofiler` will generate a report that mirrors the batch query above, except that samples will be queried against each other rather than against the database.
-The report is filtered to include only those samples with greater than or equal to the `Similarity Score Filter Threshold` defined by the user.

----

 # Reported Similarity Scores